Superconvergent Gradient Recovery for Virtual Element Methods: Superconvergent Gradient Recovery

 To determine $\tilde{\bm{a}} = (\tilde{a}_2, \tilde{a}_3, \cdots, \tilde{a}_6)^T$, we only need to solve a $5\times 5$ linear system instead of $6\times 6$ linear system. \end{remark}

 Then the recovered gradient $G_hu_h$ at the vertex $z_i$ is defined as

 Once we obtain $G_{h} u_h(z_i)$ for each $i \in I_h$, the global recovered gradient can be interpolated as

 The recovery procedure is summarized in Algorithm \ref{alg:gr}.
-From Algorithm 1, we can clearly observe that we actually only use the information of degrees of freedom to perform the gradient recovery procedure which is the only information directly available in the linear virtual element method.
+From Algorithm 1, it can be clearly observed that to perform the gradient recovery procedure, we actually only use the information of degrees of freedom which is the only information directly available from the linear virtual element method.

-For theoretical analysis purpose, we can also treat $G_h$ as an operator from $V_h$ to $V_h\times V_h$.
+For the purpose of theoretical analysis, we can also treat $G_h$ as an operator from $V_h$ to $V_h\times V_h$.
 It is easy to see that $G_h$ is a linear operator.